How To Insert Countdown Timer in PowerPoint

 Conclusion

 Adding a countdown timer in PowerPoint can be extremely helpful if you want to ensure that your presentation sticks to a specific schedule.
-By following the steps outlined in this article, you should be able to add a countdown timer to your PowerPoint presentation easily.
+Work through the steps above and you should have a working countdown timer on your slide without much trouble.